cofacts/collab-server/README.md

-# hocuspocus-server
+# collab-server
-A @hocuspocus/server application that serves as a collaboration backend.
+A [hocuspocus](https://github.com/ueberdosis/hocuspocus) application that serves as a collaboration backend.

 ## Development
 ### Environment variables